maierfelix/Iroh/API.md

 ````

 ##### 3. Running the stage
 After attaching the listeners we now need to run the stage, so our code actually gets executed.
-Since Iroh has to patch your code first, you need to run the patched version manually afterwards.
+Since Iroh has to patch your code first, we need to run the patched version manually afterwards.

 Syntax:
 ````js